Bandwidth/bandwidth.github.io/numbers/guides/csrLookup.md

 The [Subscription](../../account/subscriptions/methods/postSubscriptions.md) contains the HTTP URL to receive HTTP Callbacks/webhooks anytime there is an update to the `importTnOrder` status.

+Creating the subscription should _generally_ only be needed **once per account** depending on the `<Expiry>` time set when creating the subscription.
+Bandwidth allows very large integer values such as (99 years = `3122064000`) seconds to _essentially_ allow for the subscription to persist.

 Learn more about [subscriptions in the documentation](../../account/subscriptions/about.md).

 {% extendmethod %}